 Net interest income for the year ended December 31, 2017 was \$130.3 million, a \$9.6 million, or 8.0%, increase from \$120.7 million for the year ended December 31, 2016.
 The increase was primarily the result of increased yields earned, and to a lesser extent, increases in the average balances in our loan portfolio.
 The average yield on our loan portfolio for the year ended December 31, 2017 was 4.33%, a 25 basis point increase from 4.08% for the year ended December 31, 2016.
 The increase in yield earned on our loan portfolio was attributed to a mix of fewer nonperforming loans which resulted in higher interest earned and increases in the interest rate environment during 2017, but was partially offset by increased rates for our interest-bearing liabilities.
 During 2016, credit deterioration in our energy lending portfolio resulted in a downward impact of 15 basis points to the total yield on our loan portfolio.
-During 2017, our energy lending portfolio resulted in a downward impact of three basis points to the total yield on our loan portfolio.
-Please see "Comparison of Financial Condition at December 31, 2017 and December 31, 2016 - Nonperforming Assets" for additional information on our nonperforming assets.
-The average cost of our interest-bearing liabilities for the year ended December 31, 2017 was 0.82%, an increase of 14 basis points from 0.68% for the year ended December 31, 2016.
-The increase in the cost of interest-bearing liabilities was primarily attributed to rises in the interest rate environment, which increase our costs to retain deposits.
-For the year ended December 31, 2017, our net interest margin increased by 13 basis points to 3.40% from 3.27% for the year ended December 31, 2016.
+During 2017, our energy lending portfolio resulted in a downward impact of three basis points to the total yield on our nonperforming assets.
+The average cost of our interest-bearing liabilities for the year ended December 31, 2017 was 0.82%, an increase of 14 basis points from 0.68% for the year ended December 31, 2017, our net interest margin increased by 13 basis points to 3.40% from 3.27% for the year ended December 31, 2016.